-The RNAO Clinical PathwaysTM are clinical decision-support resources based on RNAO's clinical guidelines.
-They use technology to facilitate access to the best available evidence at the point of care and help integrate it into daily clinical practice.
-They also support evaluation by providing a mechanism to link specific guideline interventions to corresponding evidence-based Nursing Quality Indicators for Reporting and Evaluation® (NQuIRE®).
+RNAO's BPG Order Sets TM are evidence-based interventions and clinical decision support resources based on RNAO's clinical guidelines.
+They enable the integration of the best available evidence into daily clinical practice using technology to facilitate access at the point of care.

+BPG Order Sets support evaluation by providing a mechanism to link specific guideline interventions to corresponding evidence-based Nursing Quality Indicators for Reporting and Evaluation® (NQuIRE®).